flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 We propose to:

 * Add a configuration flag in FlytePropeller for counting system and user retries the same.
-* Apply the new behaviour in the [`isEligibleForRetry`](https://github.com/flyteorg/flytepropeller/blob/294f47a18c9b11892f2d1a3573019e85257c3b19/pkg/controller/nodes/executor.go#L440) function where, in contrast to the current logic, if the flag is set, we check if the number of attempts + the number of system failures is larger than the max number of retries set in the task decorator.
+* Apply the new behavior in the [`isEligibleForRetry`](https://github.com/flyteorg/flytepropeller/blob/294f47a18c9b11892f2d1a3573019e85257c3b19/pkg/controller/nodes/executor.go#L440) function where, in contrast to the current logic, if the flag is set, we check if the number of attempts + the number of system failures is larger than the max number of retries set in the task decorator.
 For the last retries (details see section 8), non-spot instances are used.
 * Add configuration for default number of retries in FlytePropeller.
 Currently the default maximum number of attempts is hardcoded.
 This should be exposed in the configuration.

-In addition to a much easier to understand behaviour, all plugins will automatically count preemptions the same way and users will have control over the maximum number of preemptions acceptable for their workflow.
+In addition to a much easier to understand behavior, all plugins will automatically count preemptions the same way and users will have control over the maximum number of preemptions acceptable for their workflow.

 ## 4 Metrics & Dashboards